-This Rule change request follows NEMMCO's decision at the conclusion of the FLLF methodology consultation to propose a Rule change to allow for the application of two volume weighted MLFs.
+AEMO's Rule change request follows NEMMCO's decision at the conclusion of the 2009 FLLF methodology consultation to propose a Rule change to allow for two MLFs to be applied.
 However, it should be noted that while the FLLF methodology consultation focussed specifically on connection points with pump storage facilities, the Proposed Rule would allow for the application of two MLFs at any connection point where the relevant criteria are met.